janequade/janequade.github.io/README.md

-# 🌐 Simple Personel Website
+# 🌐 About Jane Website

-💕 The project is for beginners.
-For this reason I took care to keep it simple, you can use and share as you wish.
+💕 This project is for the students in IS 245-A

 📦 Contents